nyakase/userscripts/README.md

 # Userscripts
-Repository for personal userscripts, userstyles, and uBO filters.
-I had one of these before, but there were a lot of old, broken, boring ones in there.
+Repository for **personal** userscripts, userstyles, and uBO filters.
+It is public primarily so I can have auto-updates.